 My living room TV meets the weight requirement but stands on feet on either side, not a centered base, which was incompatible with Playbase in my case.
 My smaller bedroom TV was no issue, although you’ll want to measure your TV stand surface as well.

-(Sanus has also created a $149 swivel TV base designed specifically for Sonos Playbase that fits 32-60 inch displays that may be worth checking out; stay tuned for our hands-on with this.)
+(Sanus has also created a $149 swivel TV base designed specifically for Sonos Playbase that fits 32-60 inch displays that may be worth checking out.)

 Playbase is the first new hardware product from Sonos since the second-gen Play:5 was unveiled in September 2015, and Sonos has included its new playback control style as you would expect.
 This lets you tap or swipe, not click, to toggle volume, change tracks, and play or pause audio.